spacetimeengineer/mupy/README.md

 ## Road-map

 ### Build a community
-This kind of thing wont go far without a community.
-This community would provide real goals, like real projects that can help or train us and mupy or some successor technology to do bigger and better things that could handle infrastructure or high-power innovation.
-I know it sounds crazy but why not.
-Lets build a space ship or something.
-The community may identify worthwhile proposals for features.
-Consider that the scripting interface makes it easier for people and teams to coordinate larger projects using a version control system like github.
+This kind of technology cannot grow without a community.
+The expectation is that this community would provide real visions, real milestones and real goals which are tangleble and linkable to other projects being developed at the same time by the same community.
+This is to say I imagine a coordinated machine of innovation rapidly accellerating until the most beautiful system-codes are devised and we are all in space with pretty fusion engines.
+I know it sounds crazy but why the hell not.
+Lets build a space-ship or something.
+The point is that the community may identify worthwhile proposals for features.
+Consider that the scripting interface makes it much easier for people and organizations to coordinate larger projects and integrate other technologies using a version control systems like github.
+Things a community may do :

-- System Code Library Wishlist
+- Cultivate Design Wishlist
 - Gather Requirements
-- Open Source Funded Projects
+- Stand Up Massive Scale Decentralized Projects
-- Start Markets
+- Stand Up Markets
+- Devise canonacle formalisms to strengthen the technology

-### Aurthor More System-Code Libraries
+### Author More System-Code Libraries
 More family codes means more parts to print or more possible things to assemble.
 This has an exponential effect.
 This will reinforce the integrity of mupy and the likelihood to attract users.
 Additionally we want to add constraints that keep certified families clean of defunct parts which should not or could not be printed.

 ### Automated certification routines
-This feature would be very powerful but will definatly take time to build becasue it certification is a non-trivial advanced feature.
-Possible just hard.
+This feature would be very powerful.
+Not yet complete.
+Certification is a non-trivial yet predictable operation.
+No one is even close to needing this feature yet.
+Few would be this advanced.

 ## Contributing